williamhatcher/docs.tylerharrison.dev/docs/index.md

 # Welcome to Tyler's Knowledge Base

+!!! warning "Disclaimer"
+    This is a work in progress, so check back often for updates.
+If you have any suggestions, feel free to open an issue or pull request on [GitHub](https://github.com/tyleraharrison/docs.tylerharrison.dev).

 A collection of useful tips, tricks, guides and things I've learned.
 This is a work in progress, so check back often for updates.
 If you have any suggestions, feel free to open an issue or pull request on [GitHub](https://github.com/tyleraharrison/docs.tylerharrison.dev).

 I will also add documentation for projects that I have worked on, such as [my personal website](https://tylerharrison.dev), [hardware hacking](#categories) and [my home lab](#categories).